grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

   </CodeGroup>

-  Note that you can also use the [`--console-output`](/using-k6/k6-options/reference#console-output) option to redirect console logs to an output file.
+  You can also use the [`--console-output`](/using-k6/k6-options/reference#console-output) option to redirect console logs to an output file.

     <CodeGroup labels={[""]}>